 I know I keep coming back to this part of my garden for Foliage Follow-Up, but I just can’t help it.
-Planted earlier this year, its growth has been explosive, especially of the silvery groundcover pictured here, our native wooly stemodia (Stemodia lanata).
+Planted earlier this year, its growth has been explosive, especially of the silvery groundcover pictured here, our native woolly stemodia (Stemodia lanata).

 Here’s another look.
 Silver-green leaves spread on rooting stems, and tiny, lavender flowers appear throughout the summer.
 The color complements the silvery green hue of the ‘Green Goblet’ agave.